abdullahnore/jwt-1/README.md

 //code snippet of jwt middleware
-// other imports are part of a seperate curd application
+// other imports are part of a seperate crud application
 //ErrorHandler class is a extention of in built Error which is a handler which is then passed to the error middleware for entire application

 const jwt = require("jsonwebtoken");